 Someone got in touch recently and said “we’d love you to do a talk for us but we don’t know if you do that sort of thing”.
 Well, yes, yes I do.

-And in case you also were wondering what I get up to this is a big ole scrolly list (sorry) of some of the keynotes, workshops, advising, examining, coaching I’ve been involved in.
+And in case you also were wondering what I get up to this is a big ole scrolly list (sorry) of selected keynotes, workshops, advising, examining and so on in the last year-ish.

 2020 was mostly online webinars, either for specific events or as an in-house series for university clients.
 Highlights (for me) included a keynote at the inaugural Playposium, a most excellent event organised by professorsatplay, participating in Playful Intercultural Dialogues series organised by the Playful University Platform and co- presenting Getting Creative in Learning and Teaching at a Time of Crisis at the SRHE with Chrissi Nerantzi.